-We use $15$ bins since we find that this choice yields binned summary statistics which follow a Gaussian distribution (see Appendix \ref{app:gauss}).
-With a total of $15$ bins, it would be feasible to attempt to find the size of every bin individually.
+We use $15$ bins since we find that this choice yields binned summary statistics that follow a Gaussian distribution (see Appendix \ref{app:gauss}).
+With $15$ bins, it would be feasible to determine the size of each bin individually.
 However, this approach would struggle to generalize to future works if more bins were used.
 Determining the optimal placements of bin boundaries for $N$ bins consists of maximizing $\det(F)$ over an $N-1$ dimensional space.
-When using our pivots approach, the dimension of the pivot space $\det(F)$ is maximized over is completely decoupled from $N$.
+When using our pivot approach, the dimension of the pivot space, $\det(F)$, is maximized over and is completely decoupled from $N$.
 This allows one to control the number of free parameters.

-In general, we note that the compression of summary statistics is a non-trivial problem, and a variety of methods have been proposed in the literature \citep{Park2025}.
-Many of these techniques, however, require training on simulations at varying cosmologies, which is not feasible in our setting where only a fiducial covariance matrix and its derivatives are available.
-Other possible alternatives in this regime are Principal Component Analysis (PCA), finding ideal subsets of observables \citep{Szewciw_2022}, and the more widely used MOPED algorithm \citep{Heavens2000}.
+In general, we note that compressing summary statistics is a non-trivial problem, and a variety of methods have been proposed in the literature \citep{Park2025}.
+Many of these techniques, however, require training on simulations at varying cosmologies, which is not feasible in our setting, where only a fiducial covariance matrix and its derivatives are available.
+Other alternatives in this regime include Principal Component Analysis (PCA), finding optimal subsets of observables \citep{Szewciw_2022}, and the widely used MOPED algorithm \citep{Heavens2000}.
 In principle, MOPED would be the most principled choice, as it is designed to maximize the Fisher information.
-In practice, however, its performance is limited in our case: it relies on stable estimates of derivatives and on the inversion of a high-dimensional covariance matrix, both of which can be noisy when only a modest number of simulations are available.
+In practice, however, its performance is limited in our case: it relies on stable estimates of derivatives and on inverting a high-dimensional covariance matrix, both of which can be noisy when only a modest number of simulations are available.
 This issue is exacerbated by the need to split the simulations into independent subsets for training and validation to avoid overfitting, which further reduces the effective number available.
 Although our learned-binning scheme also maximizes Fisher information, the compression matrix is constrained to a simple, nearly diagonal form that depends on only a handful of pivot parameters.
 This structure makes it substantially less sensitive to noise than the dense compression vectors produced by MOPED, while preserving interpretability.
-The additional use of cross-validation further mitigates overfitting to fluctuations in the Fisher matrix, yielding a robust and practical method.
+Using cross-validation further mitigates overfitting to fluctuations in the Fisher matrix, yielding a robust and practical method.